 Previously, I was at the MIT Center for Bits and Atoms, working on protein docking dynamics, rapid fabrication techniques, and spatial computing architectures.
-Before that, I was in the Conrad Research Group, at MIT's Laboratory for Nuclear Science, working on neutron activation simulation and neutrino-electron scattering.
+Before that, I was a member of the Conrad Research Group, at MIT's Laboratory for Nuclear Science, working on neutron activation simulation and neutrino-electron scattering models.
 Before this, I was in the Intermediate Energy Physics Group at UCLA, working on meson mass range analysis.

 In my spare time, I explore my physical surroundings and try to make unique music.
 I also occasionally host a lo-fi radio show on 88.1FM WMBR (MIT's radio station) called Train To Bexley.